Israel, Egypt carry out U.S.-brokered prisoner swap

 In September, Israel flew its ambassador out of Egypt when the Israeli embassy was attacked by protesters angry at the killings of Egyptian border guards when Israeli troops pursued raiders who killed eight Israelis in August.
 Israel said the gunmen infiltrated from the Gaza Strip via the Sinai.

-"Raise up your heads, you are Egyptian," relatives of the freed Egyptians cried, waving the country's red, white and black flag as the bus carrying the men crossed the border.
+"Raise up your heads, you are Egyptian," cried relatives waving the country's red, white and black flag as the bus carrying the men crossed the border.

 "I've been in jail since 2005.
 Thank God.
 I feel reborn," Mursi Barakat told Egyptian state television.
 "The treatment in jail was very tough and it was clear there was discrimination."

-Ackerman travelled to Israel to accompany Grapel back to the United States, his office said in a statement.
-The congressman said Grapel had once worked for him as an intern.
+U.S. Congressman Gary Ackerman (D-New York) who pressed for Grapel's release, traveled to Israel to accompany him back to the United States, his office said in a statement.

+"Congratulations, great work, thank you for everything," Ackerman told Netanyahu when he accompanied Grapel and his mother to the meeting in Jerusalem.

 Israel has also called for steps to help free another Israeli, Oudeh Suleiman Tarabin, jailed by Egypt.

-Amos Gilad, a senior Israeli Defence Ministry official, rejected arguments by right-wingers in Israel that it had capitulated to Egypt in the 25-1 exchange.
+Amos Gilad, a senior Israeli Defense Ministry official, rejected arguments by right-wingers in Israel that it had capitulated to Egypt in the 25-1 exchange.

-(Additional reporting by Dan Williams and Ori Lewis in Jerusalem and Shaimaa Fayed and Omar Fahmy in Cairo; Writing by Jeffrey Heller and Edmund Blair; Editing by Tim Pearce)
+(Additional reporting by Dan Williams and Ori Lewis in Jerusalem and Shaimaa Fayed and Omar Fahmy in Cairo; Writing by Jeffrey Heller and Edmund Blair)